blairun/FinancialNodejsDo/README.md

 ---
 ## Local Development

-**Note: To work properly this app needs to run in conjuction with the frontend client [FinancialVueDo](https://github.com/blairun/FinancialVueDo).**
+**Note: To work properly this app needs to run in conjuction with the frontend client, [FinancialVueDo](https://github.com/blairun/FinancialVueDo).**

 Run `yarn install` in to install Node.js dependencies.